NatashaFedorova/furniture-store/README.md

 I am working now !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-1. User login form
+1. Sign in form - not work cancel button
-2. Universal modal window with cards (rename class)

 It is necessary to do: